Revealing tensions in neutron star observations with pressure anisotropy: Methods

 \subsubsection{GW170817 and GW190425}

-By analyzing the gravitational-wave events GW170817~\citep{LIGOScientific:2017vwq} and GW190425~\citep{LIGOScientific:2020aai}, one can infer the masses and tidal deformabilities of the neutron stars involved in each binary system.\footnote{Note that it was also proposed that GW190425 originated from a neutron star-black hole merger~\citep{Foley:2020kus, Han:2020qmn, Kyutoku:2020xka}, but this scenario is not considered in this work.} The observation of GW190814\citep{LIGOScientific:2020zkf} is excluded from this work due to the lack of sufficient observational evidence confirming it as a neutron star–black hole merger.
-Similarly, GW230529\citep{LIGOScientific:2024elc} is not included, as there is insufficient evidence to classify it as a binary neutron star merger; moreover, even under the neutron star–black hole interpretation, it does not provide constraints on the tidal deformability of the secondary component.
-Finally, GW200105 and GW200115~\citep{LIGOScientific:2021qlt} are also excluded, as the tidal deformability of the secondary object could not be constrained in either case.

-For both GW170817 and GW190425, the unconditioned posterior on the masses $M_i$ and the tidal deformabilities $\Lambda_i$ is approximated by a normalizing flow trained on the posterior samples from~\cite{Abac:2023ujg}, which analyzed the two events using the state-of-the-art \texttt{IMRPhenomXP\_NRTidalv3} waveform model, and showed consistent results with previous analyses.
+By analyzing the gravitational-wave events GW170817~\cite{LIGOScientific:2017vwq} and GW190425~\cite{LIGOScientific:2020aai}, one can infer the masses and tidal deformabilities of the neutron stars involved in each binary system.
+For both GW170817~\cite{LIGOScientific:2017vwq} and GW190425~\cite{LIGOScientific:2020aai}\footnote{Note that it was also proposed that GW190425 originated from a neutron star-black hole merger~\cite{Foley:2020kus, Han:2020qmn, Kyutoku:2020xka}, but this scenario is not considered in this work.}, the unconditioned posterior on the masses $M_i$ and the tidal deformabilities $\Lambda_i$ is approximated by a normalizing flow trained on the posterior samples from~\cite{Abac:2023ujg}, which analyzed the two events using the state-of-the-art \texttt{IMRPhenomXP\_NRTidalv3} waveform model, and showed consistent results with previous analyses.

 The hyperparameter conditioned prior is given by

 where $\Lambda^{\rm est}(M, \boldsymbol{\lambda}_{\rm EOS}, \gamma)$ is the tidal deformability of a neutron star of mass $M$ given the equation of state and the anisotropy. $\pi(M_1, M_2)$ is the prior on the masses used for obtaining the unconditioned posterior.